devopsdays/devopsdays-web/content/events/2020-stockholm/welcome.md

 <div class = "row">
   <div class = "col-md-5">
     <h4>HEALTH STATEMENT</h4>
     With the global concerns around the COVID-19 coronavirus, we want to be proactive in communicating our plans for DevOpsDays Stockholm in October.
+Due to the current uncertain circumstances we don't feel comfortable planning a real event even in October.
     <br>​
-    <b>We’re still holding the event as scheduled​.</b>
+    <b>We’ve decided to hold the event when originally planned​ but as a one-day virtual event.</b>
   </div>
 </div>
 <br>